Schwenger/CSKey/README.md

 # CSKey
 The perfect keyboard layout for all computer scientists.
 It supports a wide selection of Greek letters and mathematical symbols.
 The entire layout was designed to feel natural.
 If a natural placement of the symbol was not possible, I at least made sure there is an easy mnemonic.

+## Installation
+On a Mac, run the installation script.
+It will remind you that and why it needs root privileges and instructs you how to complete installation without the script if you're unwilling to trust me.
+All it does is copy the layout to the appropriate place.

+On any non-fruit-based machine, I have no idea how to install the layout.
+While it is easy to google that, I don't think the keyboard layout format is universally accepted.
+I might investigate a little more in the future if time permits.

 ## Layers
 There are the usual two layers for the usual roman letters in qwerty format, lowercase without any modifiers and uppercase with the shift modifier.